-The Master of Science in Mechanical Engineering (MSME) degree is intended for students with undergraduate degrees in mechanical engineering or a closely related field, such as aerospace engineering.
+The Master of Science in Mechanical Engineering (MSME) degree is intended for students with undergraduate degrees in mechanical engineering or a closely related field.
 Students' undergraduate backgrounds should include mechanical engineering core courses in fluid mechanics, thermodynamics, heat transfer, mechanics of materials, dynamics of mechanical systems, systems analysis, machine design, manufacturing, and design.
-This degree is intended for students presenting themselves as professional mechanical engineers, with academic backgrounds covering both the BSME and MSME curriculum.
+This degree is intended for students presenting themselves as professional mechanical engineers.

 To learn about the MSME curriculum and graduation requirements, view the master's degree procedures.